PauliusMacernis/prompts/coding/change-request.md

 - [ ] File paths I'm using exist in the file tree (verified, not assumed)
 - [ ] No truncation anywhere
 - [ ] No removed existing code
+- [ ] For MODIFIED files: my output is LONGER than the original (additions, not rewrites)
 - [ ] All files under 300 lines
 - [ ] Security measures included
 - [ ] Matches existing code style exactly
+- [ ] Namespaces, constructors, and method signatures unchanged (unless explicitly requested)
 - [ ] Result is one clean committable unit

 ---